 Our insurance policies cover employee-related accidents and injuries, property damage, machinery breakdowns, fixed assets, facilities and liability deriving from our activities, including environmental liability.
 We consider our current insurance coverage to be adequate, but we cannot assure you that our insurance will be sufficient or effective under all circumstances and against all hazards or liabilities to which we may be subject.
 Furthermore, our insurance coverage is subject to deductibles, caps, exclusions and other limitations.
 A loss for which we are not fully insured could have a material adverse effect on our business, financial condition, results of operations and cash flows.
-Furthermore, due to rising insurance costs and changes in the insurance markets, we cannot assure you that our insurance coverage will continue to be available at comparable rates or on similar terms, if at all.
-We may also reduce or cancel our insurance coverage at any time.
+Furthermore, due to rising insurance costs and changes in the insurance markets, we cannot assure you that our insurance coverage at any time.
 We may not be able to maintain or obtain insurance of the type and amount we desire at reasonable rates and we may elect to self-insure a portion of our solar project portfolio.
 Any losses not covered by insurance could have a material adverse effect on our business, financial condition, results of operations and cash flows.